Child Nutrition & Healthy Eating

 Healthy tricks for treats: The idea is to not punish kids by withholding sugar but offer healthy plant-based and natural alternative sweeteners.

-Laura Fuentes, cookbook author of Clean Treats for Everyone says, “It's important that parents not use sweet treats as a bribe or reward for a positive outcome such as eating veggies, performing well, or good behavior.
+Laura Fuentes, cookbook author of Clean Treats for Everyone says, “It's important that parents not use sweet treats as a bribe or reward for a positive outcome such as eating veggies, performing well, or good behaviour.
 By separating the two, treats and rewards, parents are also laying the foundation for building a positive relationship with food in the future.”

 Studies on changes in eating patterns during the pandemic years of children and adolescents showed “a decrease in fast food, fruit, and vegetable consumption vs. an increase in snacking and sweet consumption”.